faudziahismail/faudziahismail/README.md

 🚀 **Data & Tech Enthusiast**

-Welcome to my data portfolio !
-Here, I document a summary of my projects in the data field.
+Hi and welcome!
+This portfolio is a collection of my projects in the data field.

 # 💻 Tech Stack